kcp-dev/enhancements/keps/core/0004-apibinding-resource-adoption.md

 // APIBindingSpec
 // deletionPolicy controls what happens to instances of bound resources when
 // this APIBinding is deleted and no successor binding adopts them.
 // "Delete" (default) deletes all instances.
-"Orphan" leaves them in storage,
-// unreachable until a binding with the same schema and identity binds the
+"WaitForSuccessor" holds the
-// group/resource again.
+// binding's finalizer until every bound group/resource has a verified
+// successor binding to adopt its instances; the binding stays in Terminating
+// and the instances stay served until the handover completes.
-// +kubebuilder:validation:Enum=Delete;Orphan
+// +kubebuilder:validation:Enum=Delete;WaitForSuccessor
 // +kubebuilder:default=Delete
 // +optional
 DeletionPolicy APIBindingDeletionPolicy `json:"deletionPolicy,omitempty"`